Greece’s most stunning island

 Crete is a still a very safe place to visit.
 You should always be careful, as in any crowded or very touristic place, but there’s not high crime rate on Crete, especially if you compare it with other destinations in Greece and in the rest of southern Europe.

 Crete is one of the best family destinations in Greece.
 Not only your kids will find super safe beaches, with shallow waters, fine sand, and protected from the winds, but they will also be able to enjoy a very friendly atmosphere.
 Cretans love kids to the point of spoiling them.

 Besides, there are countless entertainment opportunities, dedicated museums — sometimes even interactive, interesting archaeological sites, water parks and theme parks, and hotels specially thought for children.
 Besides, Greek food in general, and Cretan in particular is not only tasty and appealing for kids, but also extremely healthy.

 Crete is ideal for a romantic holiday, a honeymoon, or a couple escape.
 There’re even themed and adult-only hotels if that’s what you’re looking for too.
 On Crete, you’ll find romantic shores every step you take, perfect spots for sunset or sunrise, cozy mountain stone-houses, and romantic views.

-The most popular places include archaeological sites such as the Minoan Palace of Knossos and Festos, the pink sand beach of Elafonisi, Balos Lagoon and the coastal town of Paleochora.
-The old town of Rethymnon and of Chania, Falassarna beach, Matala beach, the palm beaches of Preveli and Vai, the seaside village of Loutro, and the gorge of Samaria are other of the most visited places on Crete.
+The old towns of Rethymnon and Chania, Falassarna beach, Matala beach, the palm beaches of Preveli and Vai, the seaside village of Loutro, and the gorge of Samaria are other of the most visited places on Crete.